lanpokn/PECS_trail_version/Readme.md

   pbrt -v rotate.pbrt
   ```

 - run sensor module to get the final result.
-The sensor/src part is partly from ICNS.
-In addtition, some functions need **metavision** to run.
+The sensor/src part is partly from ICNS because our algorithm is unrelated to the electronic circuitry except for the photoelectric effect.Thus, we use ICNS to achieve electronic circuitry simulation.
+In addtition, some functions need **metavision** to run because our camera is EVK4.
 If you don't want to use metavision, you can comment them out.

-- you can refer to sensor/src/example_EXR_to_events.py to get some examples.
+- you can refer to sensor/src/example_EXR_to_events.py to get the example of how my paper's result is generated.

 ### (2) Use_Airsim